ceoas-coldex/MGR-instrumentation/README.md

 This panel has general buttons for sensor initialization/shutdown and data collection start/stop.
 For the sensors that have control capability, sensor-specific buttons exist as well.

 Each sensor has a status indicator that updates after initialization and shutdown.
-The status options are <span style="background-color:#AF5189">offline</span>, <span style="background-color:#619CD2">online</span>, <span style="background-color:#FFC107">shadow hardware</span>, and <span style="background-color:#D55E00">error</span>.
+The status options are <span style="background-color:#AF5189">offline</span>, <span style="background-color:#619CD2">online</span>, <span class="highlight">shadow hardware</span>, and <span style="background-color:#D55E00">error</span>.

 <span style="background-color:#AF5189">Offline</span>: The sensor is either shut down or not initialized.

 <span style="background-color:#619CD2">Online</span>: The sensor initialized without error.

-<span style="background-color:#FFC107">Shadow Hardware</span>: The sensor is either intentionally not plugged in or its communications failed.
+<span class="highlight">Shadow Hardware</span>: The sensor is either intentionally not plugged in or its communications failed.
 It is running "shadow hardware", which is a mode both useful for debug/development and convenient in that it allows us to run the sensor pipeline without error despite a lack of sensors.
 For more detail, see the [Sensor Interfaces README](sensor_interfaces/README.md) - suffice to say here that it's expected and normal *unless* you're trying to use a real sensor.

 <span style="background-color:#D55E00">Error</span>: The sensor encountered an error in initialization, check the log files for more information.